wix/stylable/site/docs/guides/runtime.md

 layout: docs
 ---

-Imported **Stylable** stylesheets contain some minimal runtime code to help define the structure and state of the component.
+Imported **Stylable** stylesheets contain minimal runtime code to help define the structure and state of the component.

 ```css
 /* style.st.css */